sodium410/web/basics.md

 Client side: eg: xss:   https://example.com/search?q=shoes&q=<script>alert('hacked')
 Server side: eg:https://test.com?discount=10&discount=50  //server might use second instead of first or add both and give 60% discount.

-## Prototype POllution:
+## Prototype Pollution:
-javascript specific vulnerability
-to prevent: just block __proto__ in the input
+javascript specific vulnerability - DOM invader - to prevent: just block __proto__ in the input -- is kind of magic property whose value we define gets auto inherited to all other objects
 if user controlled input is used in js object modification then attacker can add __prototype__ property to the object which gets inherited by all objects.
 https://www.netspi.com/blog/technical-blog/web-application-pentesting/ultimate-guide-to-prototype-pollution/
 server side is more severe and high impact compared to client side pollution
+identity source and send the payload

 Prototype Pollution = Injecting properties into the base object globally
 Insecure Deserialization = Injecting or modifying object state during reconstruction

 ## Insecure deserialization
+ysoserial  unserialize dont deserialize user controlled data burp scanner can identify if any serialized data
 when app accepts serialized data and deserializes it without validation
 react2shell payload tested from assetnote
+java php  data is base64 encoded
+try modifying serialized objects isAdmin:1 make sure to update string length
+access_token=0 or password=0  //auth byass on older php due to string defualt is 0 in == operation
+magic methods that are automatically available during derserailiztion

 ## SQL Injection
 user input placed in backend sql queries without sanitization..